 Chadar Trek: A Trek to the frozen river

 Zanskar: the famed tributary of the Indus River is known for its ability to turn itself into a frozen river or “Chadar” during the winter months.
 Previously only used for Zanskaris to travel to Leh, the Chadar Trek has become somewhat of a challenge among seasoned trekkers and thrill-seekers owing to its complex route and wildly unpredictable weather conditions.
 Chadar Trek is a trek unlike any other – the place is a story and adventure that stays in your heart for the rest of your life.
 In the biting cold of Ladakh winters, the chill freezes the Zanskar River which you then have the prospect of conquering.
 This 62 km journey through the snow at an elevation of 11,483 ft and more is a journey that has its fair share of twists and turns.
 Come let’s walk you through your Chadar Trekking route.

 The Chadar trek (or the frozen Zanskar Gorge) is a winter trek in the Zanskar region of J & K. The trek though is a beautiful one, but only advised for adventure buffs, lethargic and unfit trekkers are recommended not to continue.
-Here the difficulty bar is raised a little bit, with trek distance counting to about to 6 5 kms and temp dropping to -30 C.
+Here the difficulty bar is raised a little bit, with trek distance counting to about to 6 5 kms and temperature dropping to -30 Degrees celsius.

 A little detail of the Zanskar river.
 Zanskar is a north flowing tributary of the Indus river.
 A river named Lungak converges into a narrow Zanskar Gorge and unites with Doda river to form the main Zanskar river.
 This river further at a place called Nimmu, ends up into the Indus river.